-In the interest of user-safety the oven should be restored to its original condition and only parts identical to those specified should be used.
+In the interest of user-safety, the oven should be restored to its original condition and only parts identical to those specified should be used.

-WARNING TO SERVICE PERSONNEL: Microwave ovens contain circuitry capable of producing very high voltage and current.
-Contact with the following parts may result in a severe, possibly fatal, electrical shock.
-(Inverter unit that includes High Voltage Capacitor, High Voltage Power Transformer, High Voltage Rectifier and Heat sink etc., and Magnetron, High Voltage Harness etc..)
+WARNING TO SERVICE PERSONNEL: Microwave ovens contain circuitry capable of producing very high voltage and current, contact with following parts may result in a severe, possibly fatal, electrical shock.
+(High Voltage Capacitor, High Voltage Power Transformer, Magnetron, High Voltage Rectifier Assembly, High Voltage Harness etc..)